-KEB has been a leader in motion control design and engineering for nearly fifty years.
+KEB has been a leader in motion control design and engineering for over fifty years.
 Automated systems need more than a motor, power supply, and brake.
 Motion control components – like drives, embedded control devices, and logic controllers – are an integral part of automated manufacturing and material handling.

 This article is about the basics of motion control and the indexing component of motion control.
 Every task assigned to a machine will have an index – or move – that it needs to complete the job.
 What are some typical indexing types and applications, and how are they designed and deployed?
 Let’s take a look.

 Starting with the basic terms we use when talking about motion control indexing, an index will be an angle (rotary) move or a distance (linear) move.
 The move has a start and a stop, at which point the machine will perform the next task, like filling a pouch or opening an elevator door.
 Once the task is complete the index sequence starts over.
 Most indexing applications will use a trapezoidal or S-curve motion profile to make point-to-point movements on a single axis.
 Coordinated multi-axis movements are also frequently used.

 “Motion profile” is the term used to describe the graphical depiction of velocity over time for an index move.
 Some applications will prioritize speed, while others need smooth movements, so it is important to evaluate the types of available profiles and adjust your machine’s movements to suit the needs of the application.

 The most basic velocity profile is a triangular profile.
 The machine movements accelerate to a maximum velocity, then immediately decelerate in the same time and distance as the acceleration phase.
 It is the fastest way to move from one point to another in a motion profile, however, the change in velocity results in an abrupt jerk.
 I’ll cover jerk a bit more later.